Uselessful/keyboard-things/qmk_dump/kukozhpad/rev2/readme.md

 ![kukozhpad](imgur.com image replace me!)

-*A short description of the keyboard/project*

 * Keyboard Maintainer: [Uselessful](https://github.com/yourusername)
-* Hardware Supported: *The PCBs, controllers supported*
+* Hardware Supported: ProMicro and drop-in replacements
-* Hardware Availability: *Links to where you can find this hardware*
+* Hardware Availability: Trash bin

-Make example for this keyboard (after setting up your build environment):
+To make this work you have to put contents of this folder directly into qmk_firmware/keyboards/kukozhpad Make example for this keyboard (after setting up your build environment):

     make kukozhpad:default